karmi/retire/README.markdown

       }
     end

-Now, let's query the database.
+Now, let's search it!

-We are searching for articles whose `title` begins with letter “T”, sorted by `title` in `descending` order, filtering them for ones tagged “ruby”, and also retrieving some [_facets_](http://www.elasticsearch.org/guide/reference/api/search/facets/) from the database:
+We will be searching for articles whose `title` begins with letter “T”, sorted by `title` in `descending` order, filtering them for ones tagged “ruby”, and also retrieving some [_facets_](http://www.elasticsearch.org/guide/reference/api/search/facets/) from the database: